-Australia-Japan Relations in an age of uncertainty
+Australia-Japan Relations in an Age of Uncertainty

 In the pursuit of the prosperity of Asia and its surrounding region, it is important that we consider the way in which we get there.
 Japan-Australia relations are of increasing importance in this regard.
 In the pursuit of peace, stability and prosperity in the Indo-Pacific region, their strategic thinking is coming into alignment.
 Both countries are committed to upholding the rule of law, ensuring free access and human rights.
-This publication, based on a speech presented on 8 June 2017 by His Excellency Ambassador Kusaka, Ambassador of Japan to Australia, outlines the prospects, uncertainties, challenges and opportunities which currently face the Indo-Pacific region.
-Most particularly, it focuses on the importance a co-operative effort among Japan, Australia, India, the United States and other allies when facing the increasing challenges in the Indo-Pacific region and the globe.
+This publication, based on a speech presented by His Excellency Ambassador Kusaka, Ambassador of Japan to Australia, outlines the prospects, uncertainties, challenges and opportunities which currently face the Indo-Pacific region.
+Most particularly, it focuses on the importance of a co-operative effort among Japan, Australia, India, the United States and other allies when facing the increasing challenges in the Indo-Pacific region and the globe.

-Hon Richard Court AC
+By Ambassador Richard Court

 10 Sep, 2017